SrivinaySridhar/NPTEL_db/README.md

 Column|Type|Description
 ------|----|-----------
-user_id| Integer| Primary key.
-Unique identifier for the user. age_group| Enum| Age group of the user, restricted to specific ranges. dob| Date| Date of birth of the user. gender|	Enum|	Gender of the user, restricted to 'M', 'F', 'O' or NULL.
+user_id| Integer| Primary key, Unique identifier for the user. age_group| Enum| Age group of the user, restricted to specific ranges. dob| Date| Date of birth of the user. gender|	Enum|	Gender of the user, restricted to 'M', 'F', 'O' or NULL.